 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-So I understand that they're currently exercising getting the information available.
+I understand that they're currently exercising the new rules on the tenants of public housing and government staff housing.
+That's how I understand it.

 Mr. Speaker, when we make changes, there are often consequences that we do not foresee.
-Should a law be applied, I think were just saying "yes" and following the rules.
+Should a law be applied?
+I think we're just saying yes and following the rules.

-Mr. Speaker, (interpretation ends) the intent of the new rules are to make smokers and vaporizer users go outside.
-In order to reduce the amount of the garbage, like cigarette butts that accumulate on the ground, there should be resources provided to local housing organizations to help them ensure that adequate numbers of receptacles are placed in high traffic areas.
-So by saying that can the minister indicate if these resources are being provided. (interpretation) Thank you, Mr. Speaker.
+Mr. Speaker, (interpretation ends) the intent of the new rules is to make smokers and vapers go outside.
+In order to reduce the amount of garbage like cigarette butts that accumulate on the ground, there should be resources provided to local housing organizations to help them ensure that adequate numbers of receptacles are placed in high-traffic areas.
+By saying that, can the minister indicate if these resources are being provided? (interpretation) Thank you, Mr. Speaker.